-India’s import and export system is governed by the Foreign Trade (Development & Regulation) Act of 1992 and India’s Export Import (EXIM) Policy.
+India’s import and export system is governed by the Foreign Trade (Development & Regulation) Act of 1992 (full text) and India’s Export Import (EXIM) Policy.
 Imports and exports of all goods are free, except for the items regulated by the EXIM policy or any other law currently in force.
 Registration with regional licensing authority is a prerequisite for the import and export of goods.
 The customs will not allow for clearance of goods unless the importer has obtained an Import Export Code (IEC) from the regional authority.

 The Indian Trade Classification (ITC)-Harmonized System (HS) classifies goods into three categories:

 Goods not specified in the above mentioned categories can be freely imported without any restriction, if the importer has obtained a valid IEC.
 There is no need to obtain any import license or permission to import such goods.
 Most of the goods can be freely imported in India.

 Restricted items can be imported only after obtaining an import license from the relevant regional licensing authority.
 The goods covered by the license shall be disposed of in the manner specified by the license authority, which should be clearly indicated in the license itself.
 The list of restricted goods is provided in ITC (HS).
 An import license is valid for 24 months for capital goods, and 18 months for all other goods.

 Canalized goods are items which may only be imported using specific procedures or methods of transport.
 The list of canalized goods can be found in the ITC (HS).
 Goods in this category can be imported only through canalizing agencies.
 The main canalized items are currently petroleum products, bulk agricultural products, such as grains and vegetable oils, and some pharmaceutical products.